 What do you know now that you wish you knew before you started this book?

 What I wish I knew before–and what I wish I knew now–is how to make this book a bestseller!
 There is so much to do in the marketing; it’s a full-time job that never ends.
 You realize that writing the book is the easy part; it’s the publicity and promotion that is the true challenge.
-What I know now is that I need a staff of ten, and I only have three: me, myself, and I.Tags: How to Live Like a Millionaire When You're a Million Short Indie Author Indie Publishing Marilyn Anderson Marketing Publishing Self-Publishing Writing
+What I know now is that I need a staff of ten, and I only have three: me, myself, and I.Tags: Author Q&A How to Live Like a Millionaire When You're a Million Short Indie Author Indie Publishing Marilyn Anderson Marketing Publishing Self-Publishing Writing